-Earlier this year our very own Lisa Hunt, one of our Senior Business Development Managers, travelled from Australia to Egypt to experience one of our group tours for herself.
-Here she talks about her experience aboard one of our Nile Cruises to give you an idea of what to expect…
+In 2019, our very own Lisa Hunt, one of our Senior Business Development Managers, travelled from Australia to experience one of our group tours of Egypt.
+Here she talks about her experience on a Egypt Nile cruise, to give you an idea of what to expect…

 Our cruiser was the MS Miriam, a deluxe cruiser with 60 cabins/suites and a whole lot of amenities.
 There was a swimming pool, two bars, a restaurant, a reasonably priced gift shop selling souvenirs, a small gym and a gorgeous, sun-filled deck area.
 It also had the usual services you would expect, like a 24-hour reception desk and safe deposit boxes.